Loginistaken/PhotonEmber-Expedition-solar-absorbent-smart-gear/hYBRID-Solar Cooling Vest.md

 The solar-cool jacket hybrid and Phase Change Material (PCM) operation, with a temperature example and hour-by-hour performance:

-The solar-cool jacket hybrid uses bio-friendly PCM packs that activate
+The solar-cool jacket hybrid by Photon Ember uses bio-friendly PCM packs that activate

 (start melting and absorbing heat) between 64°F and 72°F.
 When the outside temperature is, for example, 95°F, the PCM packs actively cool the wearer